Alberda1612/Security_Audit/README.md

 ![](current_assets.JPG)

 Upon review, each asset was given the appropriate control name and control type with a brief description of what each control is supposed to achieve.
 "X" was assigned to controls that need to be implemented.
 Also, a priority check was done on each control and grouped according to the priority.
-Attached is the link to the controls assessment document.
+Attached is the link to the controls assessment [document](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FAlberda1612%2FSecurity_Audit%2Fmain%2FControls-assessment.docx&wdOrigin=BROWSELINK) :point_left

+The second task was to develop a compliance checklist for the organization.
+From the background information, Botium physically operates in the USA but has an online market that spans abroad.
+Also, they are looking to expand their online market to Europe.
+These are the standard regulations considered; GDPR, PCI DSS, AND SOC Type 1 and SOC Type 2.

+**_BRIEF EXPLANATION OF COMPLIANCE_**
+1. GDPR :